tonksflipp/tonksflipp/README.md

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on my portfolio in general and a philosophy's site
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on gamification and educational projects
-- 📫 How to reach me: ...
+- 📫 How to reach me: @gabrielgalindo@protonmail.com